Skip to main content

 Claude Haiku 3.52,048

-How To Enable Prompt Caching
+How To Enable Explicit Prompt Caching (Claude)

 Prompt caching works on POST /api/v1/chat/completions.
 You can enable it in 3 ways.